Skojar/syuzhet_squad/text.md

 Relationships between main characters and between them and the principal are a special kind of resource.
     What matters is the stability and reliability of the relationship.
 Enemies can have a solid relationship, and when it's "troubled" they need to resolve the uncertainty in the same way that friends who've had a falling out.

+# Conflicts, Crises, Obstacles and Complications
+## Types of Crises
+    * Dilemma:  a character needs to decide between two paths
+    * Desire: a character wants something that may be difficult to acquire
+    * Destination: a character wants to get somewhere
+    * Discovery: a character must come to terms with new information
+    * Mystery: a character seeks the answer to a question
+    * Exigency: events demand action from the character
+    * Rival: someone challenges the character's status quo
+## Types of Complications
+angry, upset, shaken, despondent, depressed, disarmed, disconnected, confused, trapped, vulnerable, unconscious, obsessed, injured, crippled, distracted, embarassed

 # Actions
 ### Resolving Questions with Rolls